 Whereas Rwanda may not be the best wildlife safari destination like Kenya and South Africa, its flourishing niche visitor sector has positioned it on the world map.
-A safari to Northwestern part of the country to Volcanoes National Park Rwanda rewards travelers with exceptional encounters with the rarest and world’s largest primate “mountain gorillas.”
-Often described as “life time” experience, trekking the rare mountain gorillas in Rwanda is an absolute wildlife adventure, a reason why thousands of trekkers have time and again spent their safari holidays in this small landlocked country.
+A safari to the Northwestern part of the country to Volcanoes National Park Rwanda rewards travelers with exceptional encounters with the rarest and world’s largest primate “mountain gorillas.”
+Often described as a “lifetime” experience, trekking the rare mountain gorillas in Rwanda is an absolute wildlife adventure, a reason why thousands of trekkers have time and again spent their safari holidays in this small landlocked country.

-Rwanda’s mountain gorillas are the most sought after and researched wildlife species in the world today.
+Rwanda’s mountain gorillas are the most sought-after and researched wildlife species in the world today.
 They share about 98% of their DNA with humans, something that makes them the most susceptible primates to human infectious diseases.
 For the last decades, Rwanda’s research data still provides critical insights into gorilla protection needs.
 With the increase in the number of mountain gorillas in the wild, chances are, a large number of trekkers will be attracted to gorilla destinations.
 This means that there will be an increase in interaction between gorilla families and visitors which largely exposes these endangered species.

 The previous year, Rwanda’s current account deficit expanded as shipment earnings from minerals like cassiterite that make up 14% of total exports, declined 27% due to lower global commodities prices.
 The shortfall more than doubled from 5 years before $1.2 billion in 2016.
 The country’s projects exports are estimated to increase by a 5th this year after increasing about 40% in the first 2 months of 2017.

-Tourism is Rwanda’s largest foreign exchange earner and contributes nearly 11% to the $8 billion economy.
+Tourism is Rwanda’s largest foreign exchange earner and contributes nearly 11% to the $8 billion economies.
 The mountain gorillas that also wander around the jungles of Virunga Mountain ranges that extend Rwanda together with neighboring Uganda and the Democratic Republic of Congo make up the country’s largest tourist attraction.

 Limited gorilla permits